 The Children’s Book Project

 The Children’s Book Project is a registered charity.
-We work with settings across the Capital to redistribute thousands of new and gently used books to children and their families.
+We work with settings across the UK to redistribute thousands of new and gently used books to children and their families.

 She is passionate about helping children to enjoy books and to read for pleasure.
 Where children become immersed in stories and with characters, they enjoy themselves and without realising, their literacy improves.